Morelos, Zacatecas: Administration

 The municipal government of Morelos comprises a president, a councillor (Spanish: síndico), and ten trustees (regidores), six elected by relative majority and four by proportional representation.
 The current president of the municipality is Margarita Robles de Santiago.

 Demographics

-In the 2020 Mexican Census, the municipality of Morelos recorded a population of 13,207 inhabitants living in 3614 households.
+In the 2020 Census, the municipality of Morelos recorded a population of 13,207 inhabitants living in 3614 households.
 The 2010 Census recorded a population of 11,493 inhabitants in Morelos.

 INEGI lists 28 inhabited localities in the municipality, of which two are classified as urban: